 If you suggest a type of unit and tell the customer it will reduce their bill by a certain amount, and instead of reducing their electricity bill, their bill increases, they could come after your business since your advice harmed them financially.

-HVAC businesses with employees are required in nearly every state to carry workers’ comp, which protects your business and your employees.
+Whether it is required for your state or not, workers’ compensation is a good idea for HVAC businesses since it is an industry with one of the highest rates of illness or injury.
 If an employee is injured or becomes ill because of work, this coverage helps with their bills and lost wages.
 It may also help provide legal fees if the injured employee sues the business.
 HVAC businesses needing workers’ comp can check out our roundup of the best workers’ compensation insurance companies.

 Typically, a carrier will not provide a quote for separate policies for property and liability.
 Instead, it offers a BOP, which is a combination of liability and commercial property, that usually results in a lower premium than if you purchased each policy separately.